 In the case of a Desk Audit, the accuracy and traceability of the reporting is evaluated on the basis of the submitted documents, without an on-site visit.
 The audit report is created based on your Common Good Report.
 For the best possible results, auditors can request additional documentation as required.

-In the final feedback discussion with the client (team) via Skype, the final assessment is discussed.
+In the final feedback discussion with the client (team) via video conferencing, the final assessment is discussed.
 You will receive the certificate as confirmation of the audit.

 First send the application form to the audit team (see checklist below).
 An auditor is assigned to you – for larger companies, this may be a team.
 Details regarding the audit process, timetable and costs are discussed with you before the start.